The empurau's difficult-to-find reputation and slow growth rate make it even more sought after, adding to the price of this pricey delicacy.

-Although much of the Western world doesn’t consider carp a delicacy, large empurau are prized for their rich, delicate flesh and firm texture.
-Empurau get their unique taste from a diet of special fruit that falls from trees into the rivers.
+Although much of the Western world doesn’t consider carp a delicacy, large empurau are prized for their rich, delicate flesh, and firm texture.
+Empurau get their unique taste from a diet of particular local fruit that falls from trees into the rivers.

-Empurau, and other valued fish native to Sarawak, are threatened by unregulated fishing.
+Empurau and other valued fish native to Sarawak are threatened by unregulated fishing.
 Catching a mature, five-kilogram empurau is akin to hitting the fishing lottery.
-A single prepared fish in a restaurant -- the same fish these indigenous people preferred to eat -- can cost between US $300 - $500!
+A single prepared fish in a restaurant can cost between $300 to $500!

 What Is an Empurau?

 Empurau are freshwater, bottom-feeding scavengers.
 They are omnivores, meaning they'll pretty well consume whatever comes along.
-A few special ones sustain themselves with a diet of wild fruit known locally as buah kabong that falls from trees overhanging the jungle rivers.
-According to fans, the fish's unique diet gives the flesh a sweet, delicate flavor that is completely unique.
+A few special ones sustain themselves with a diet of wild fruit that falls from trees overhanging the jungle rivers in Sarawak.
+According to fans, the fish's fruitarian diet is what gives the flesh a sweet, delicate flavor that is entirely unique.

-The fish are considered so rare and tasty that they are referred to as "The Unforgettable" (wang bu liao) in Chinese.
+Empurau are considered so rare and tasty that they are referred to as "The Unforgettable" (wang bu liao) in Chinese.
 It is also referred to as the "King of the River."

 But they aren't always eaten.
-Fish in the tor tambroides species have a shiny, attractive appearance and reputation for putting up a fierce fight have caused it to be sought after as an ornamental fish (symbol of good fortune).
-Across Asia, many species of carp are prized as auspicious symbols of good fortune, sometimes fetching surprisingly high prices.
+Fish in the tor tambroides species have a shiny, attractive appearance and reputations as fierce fighters.
+They have become sought after as ornamental fish, symbols of good fortune.
+Throughout Asia, many species of carp are prized as auspicious symbols of good fortune, sometimes fetching surprisingly high prices.

 How Much Does Empurau Cost?

-While the price varies widely depending upon the quality and the weight of the fish, prices can exceed US $500 per kilogram.
-A one-kilogram empurau was purportedly sold in Ipoh, Malaysia, for US $400.
-The same customer claimed that they had paid US $560 for a one-kilogram fish in Kuala Lumpur!
+A one-kilogram empurau was purportedly sold in Ipoh, Malaysia, for $400.
+The same customer claimed that they had paid $560 for a one-kilogram fish earlier in Kuala Lumpur.

-In March 2016, the Borneo Post reported that a giant, 7.9-kilogram (17.4 pounds) empurau was sold by a fishmonger for the equivalent of US $1,940 in Malaysian ringgit!
+In March 2016, the Borneo Post reported that a fishmonger sold a giant, 7.9-kilogram (17.4 pounds) empurau for the equivalent of $1,940 in Malaysian ringgit!

-The empurau do have one thing that works out in the interest of their survival: only larger empurau are considered valuable because smaller fish have a high fat content that makes the flesh too soft.
+The empurau have another thing in their favor: only larger empurau are considered valuable because smaller fish have a high-fat content that makes the flesh too soft.
 This gives the young fish slightly better odds of being allowed to mature.

 Can Empurau Be Farmed?

 Attempts at farming and artificially raising empurau had little initial success.
-A collaborative aquaculture effort between Deakin University in Victoria, Australia, and the Sarawak government turned up some signs of hope for the species, however, results were limited.
+A collaborative aquaculture effort between Deakin University in Victoria, Australia, and the Sarawak government turned up some signs of hope for the species.

-LTT Aquaculture, a company in Sarawak, was rewarded a grant in 2012 by the Ministry of Science, Technology, and Innovation to research raising empurau in captivity.
-The company exports pond-raised empurau to buyers in Brunei, Singapore, Hong Kong, Macau, and China each week.
 Semi-wild empurau raised in ponds are slightly cheaper in restaurants than the wild-caught equivalent.
-The government hopes that one day empurau can become a significant, revenue-generating export for Sarawak.
+The government hopes that one day, empurau can become a significant revenue-generating export for Sarawak.

 Where to Try Empurau

-- Huang Shang Huang Restaurant in RH Plaza
+- Huang Shang Huang Restaurant on Jalan Lapangan Terbang

 Empurau can also be found on menus in Penang and Kuala Lumpur.
-To ensure a good experience, contact the restaurant in advance to make arrangements and confirm availability.
+To ensure a good experience, contact the restaurant days in advance to make arrangements and confirm availability.
 Don't just turn up expecting empurau to be in stock.

 For a much more affordable seafood experience in Kuching that doesn't involve eating empurau, check out the famous Top Spot Food Court on Jalan Padungan.